-In this stage, IT will use the structured data for creating analytical models, visualizations in dashboards and reports, and enforcing secure access controls.
+In this stage, structured data is used to create the analytical models, visualizations inside dashboards and reports, and to enforce secure access controls.

 Data teams base models on subject areas that best suit project goals.
-To prepare the models for high-quality results, IT teams may ask business departments questions like:
+To prepare for high-quality results, data teams may ask business departments questions like:

 - What do you want to learn from your data?

-- Do you want to see who your top customers are?
-What are your total sales?
+- Do you want to see who your top customers are or find out total sales?

-- Is it for transactional or reporting purposes?
+- Is the goal related to transactional or reporting purposes?

 - What level of security do you need?